The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

-A juridical church, made one by man's law and man's creeds is not biblical.
+A juridical church, made one by man made laws and man's creeds is not biblical.
 Such as fees for baptisms, burials on only certain lands, marriage fees and licenses, all of which determine one's standing with the church, and God, and salvation, and ability to make a living.

-I talk to some Protestants, who seem somewhat romantic about church history, who suggest that "there were always pockets of the true faithful outside the confines of the Roman church."
+I talk to some Protestants, who seem somewhat romantic about church history, who repeatedly say "there were always pockets of the true faithful outside the confines of the Roman church."
 As much as I want to believe this, and I know the victors right the historry, I want more proof.
-I think we should save our bravado for the predicted day when we too, like our forbears, will be put to the test.
+I think we should save our bible bravado for the predicted day when we too, like our forbears, will be put to the test.

 7. 418 AD Council of Carthage decrees that babies are born with original sin, and thus the heretofore rare infant baptism, mentioned by Tertullian in 220 AD, becomes the law of the church.

 This is the Nicolaitan grand-daddy of them all.
-It tacitly telling folks everything is all right so long as you're baptized as an infant.
+It tacitly tells folks everything is all right so long as you're baptized as an infant.

 All you have to do is get baptized into the state church.

-Thereby, the rigid sacramental sheep-pen mode of the church is born.
+Thereby, the rigid sacramental sheep-pen mode of the Christendom church is born.
 Now every family in all Christendom has to come to it immediatly upon every birth, then back for confirmation-communion, then in twentieth century back for communion separate from confirmation, then back for confirmation, and then back for marriage, and funerals etc for the claimed or apparent automatic church-priest-made sacramental grace.

-With infant baptism, the Nicolaitan system decrees the Holy Ghost for the performance of seven RCC "sacraments."
+With infant baptism, the Nicolaitan system decrees and commands the presence of Holy Ghost via the performance of seven RCC "sacraments."
 This is not acceptable to the God of the bible.
 The God of Israel, cannot be deemed to confer grace but on His terms of personal faith for faith acts in His word done in a timely fashion according to the specific norms and precepts of that word.
 It's always his choice to accept our faith or "sacrifice" as he sees fit.